Run Syncthing as a Windows Service with AlwaysUp

 How to Run Syncthing 24/7 as a Windows Service with AlwaysUp

-Automatically start Syncthing in the background when your PC boots, without having to log on.
-Survive accidental shutdowns when you log off and other potential problems.
+Automatically start Syncthing in the background when your computer boots, without having to log on.
+Survive crashes, accidental shutdowns, and other interruptions

-Syncthing keeps files synchronized between two or more machines.
-It is ideally suited for running "headless" in the background as the GUI is accessible from any web browser.
+Syncthing keeps your important files synchronized between two or more machines.
+It's well suited for running "headless" in the background as the GUI is accessible from any web browser.

-To configure Syncthing as a Windows Service with AlwaysUp:
+To install Syncthing as a Windows Service with AlwaysUp:

 3. Next, start AlwaysUp.